 And the butterfly?

 For centuries, the butterfly has been the symbol for new life, and that's the reason for my using it as the icon for my new life after my husband was killed in 1999, and the theme of my new world in cyberspace — this website.

 WHAT'S ON THE SITE?

-Inside Jan T's Utopia you can find my quilts, my art and bits and pieces of my life.
+You can find my art, my quilts and bits and pieces of my life.
 I am eager to have you visit and stay awhile.

 What was I doing for the last 30+ years?

 I was happily making quilts from the early 1980s until 2011, winning many awards for my quilts — which number more than 200, from 1½″ wide to 12′6" square.